Print Yields of MICR toner cartridges

 Content on checks

 #3 cause of lower than expected yield is the text, images and other elements being printed on each check.
 Printing the minimal amount of text to make a legal check using a font size of 8pt, 9pt or 10pt in Arial (the font you see here) without adding ANY other divider lines, photos or logos, will use the least amount of toner.
-BOLD faced type, larger type, heavier font, extra text, images, watermarks, logos and extra lines will ALL reduce yield.
-If you are not sure about the content of your checks, send us a sample for a free analysis.
+BOLD faced type, larger type, heavier fonts, extra text, images, watermarks, logos and extra lines ALL reduce yield.
+If you are not sure about the content of your checks, mail us a sample (to address shown at bottom of page) for a free analysis.

 Printer & cartridge condition

-#4: Condition of the printer and cartridge parts has a major affect on the number of checks that can be printed with a MICR cartridge.
+#4: Condition of the printer and cartridge parts has a MAJOR affect on the number of checks that can be printed with a MICR cartridge.
 New printers with new cartridges and new drums produce the best yields.
 Older printers with used or recycled cartridge parts have the lowest yields.
 Every laser printer has a shiny green or blue metal roller called the drum.
 If the drum is built into the cartridge, purchasing and using our Max-Fill™ MICR cartridges will give you the best yield.
-If your printer uses cartridges where the drum is not part of the toner cartridge, keep an eye on the pages you print.
-When text starts to get lighter, we suggest replacing the drum or you'll get a lower yield from regular toner and MICR toner cartridges.
+If your printer uses cartridges where the drum is not part of the toner cartridge, your laser printer likely has an imaging unit.
+Imaging units normally contain the drum and a toner waste compartment.
+The drum in an imaging unit normally lasts 3 to 5 times as long as a Max MICR cartridge.
+However, the waste bin in the imaging unit CAN get full and overflow into the printer.
+If you start to see specks (spots) of black toner on your checks, remove the imaging unit.
+If it appears to be leaking toner when you remove it, your waste bin is full and MUST be emptied or you should replace the entire imaging unit.
+New printers with imaging units that can run faster than 35 pages per minute MUST be stopped to let the fuser wire cool or the heat WILL damage the drum.
+We suggest stopping all laser printers every 2 minutes or 70 printed pages for cooling to avoid drum damage when printing with MICR toner.
+If you fail or forget to do this, printed text starts to get lighter and you'll get lower yield from the drum in the imaging unit (need to replace the imaging unit more frequently than normal).

 Printer usage

 #5: People sometimes forget to remove MICR cartridges from printers when printing other documents that can be printed with regular toner.
 Or, some prefer to use a MICR cartridge to print everything.
 Our print yields are based on printing ONLY checks.
-Some users of our Max-Fill™ CheckToner™ cartridges have said they prefer our cartridges to print everything because they've determined that 1 of our Max-Fill™ produces a lower overall cost than buying 6 or more regular toner cartridges.
+Some users of our Max-Fill™ CheckToner™ cartridges have said they prefer our cartridges to print everything because they've determined that 1 of our Max-Fill™ is cheaper than buying 6 or more regular (non-MICR) toner cartridges.
 However, when printing documents other than checks with one of our MICR cartridges, we suggest lowering the toner darkness setting.

 Check paper

-#6: ABA (American Bankers Asssociation) standards for check paper is 24 pound thickness which is thicker than normal copy paper.
+#6: ABA (American Bankers Asssociation) standards for check paper is 24 pound thickness, which is thicker than normal copy paper.
 Check paper may have background color(s) or pre-printed patterns and a coating.
-The type of ink or coating used can affect how MICR toner looks and adheres to the paper.
-If you are not sure about the check paper you have, tell us where you purchased it or send us a few sample sheets for a free analysis.
-If you don't already have check paper, we offer our ChecksForms™ as shown below. .
+The type of background ink or paper coating can affect how MICR toner looks and adheres to the paper.
+If you're not sure about the check paper you have, send us a few sample sheets for a free analysis.
+If you don't already have check paper, we offer our ChecksForms™ which meet ABA standards.

 All estimated yields on checksnet.com are based on using our MICR cartridges to print 3 checks per page with minimal amount of text and lowest toner darkness that produces bank-readable checks on ChecksForms paper.
 We determine these estimates based on actual check printing tests in our offices with laser printers from Dell, Epson, Hp, Lexmark, Okidata, Samsung and Xerox.